 - Waiting lists—The nursing programs at many public and community colleges have waiting lists that can be as long as two to three years.
 But at most private career, vocational, and technical schools, you can begin your program very soon after being accepted.

 Are you an older student who thinks that your age might make it difficult to get into nursing school?
 Think again.
-In 2014, people above the age of 30 accounted for:*
+According to one report, people above the age of 30 account for:*

 - About 37 percent of students in practical nursing programs